 - Equipment hire

 In Kutaisi and Mestia we stay in good western standard local hotels, both of which are close to the centre of town and conveniently placed for cafes, bars and sightseeing.
 Reception staff are super helpful and speak good English.
 In Ushguli, we stay at a local farm guesthouse – this a great place to stay, right in the heart of Ushguli, with amazing views of the surrounding Svan towers and mountains.
-The rooms here have basic electric heating, but due to the altitude and location, communal areas can get cold in the evenings here in winter – so you need to bring along a 2-3 season sleeping bag to supplement the bedding and a good down jacket for this part of the trip.
-It’s best to treat the Ushguli part of the trip a bit like a hut tour, as showers may or may not be available, depending on temperatures and the current water supply (ie things can freeze!)
+The rooms here have basic electric heating, but due to the altitude and location, communal areas can get cold in the evenings here in winter – so you need to bring along a 2-3 season sleeping bag* to supplement the bedding and a good down jacket for this part of the trip – ie it’s best to treat the Ushguli part of the trip more like a hut tour!

-All rooms are provided on a twin sharing basis, but if you wish to book a single room please let us know and we will confirm availability (usually Ok in Kutaisi and Mestia, but there are a limited number of rooms in Ushguli).
-Please let us know if you have any special dietary requirements.
+All rooms are provided on a twin sharing basis, but if you wish to book a single room please let us know and we will confirm availability (this is usually Ok in Kutaisi and Mestia, but there are a limited number of rooms in Ushguli).
+Please let us know if you have any special dietary requirements (vegetarian meals are available and we can deal with allergies etc).

 Fly from Luton to Kutaisi in western Georgia, overnight at Hotel in Kutaisi.
 NB The flight arrives very late (ie early Friday morning local time), so our first day in Georgia is planned for traveling and some sightseeing.